MaggieJian/Final-AI-Coursework/README.md

 Step 3: Use Docker to open IRIS

 Installing Iris directly from the GitHub repository can be time-consuming and complicated, because of the manual installation of dependencies and configuration steps.
-Instead, users of the 'Docker' software can quickly bring IRIS into a centralised environment by streamlining the deployment and running processes and fostering collaboration across multiple devices.
+Instead, users of Docker can quickly bring IRIS into a centralised environment by streamlining the deployment and running processes and fostering collaboration across multiple devices.

 Download Docker: https://docs.docker.com/get-docker/